COMP2150-24s1/level-design-assessment-TakaC141/README.md

 You should restructure the headings below to match the order they appear in your level.

-### 2.0 Note
-The majority of the core gameplay elements and mechanics are introduced in section 1 however the gun is withheld as in the 2D gamekit example, the player may rely on the gun more leaving little room for the player to know the mechanics of the melee weapon within combat.
-This is why the level introduces the gun as a reward later on and its mechanics that demonstrate its effectiveness in puzzles and combat.

 ### 2.1.
 Passthrough Platforms, Checkpoints, Chompers and Health Kit
 Once the player enters the level, they are introduced with a passthrough platform to enter the main dungeon.
 This introduces them to the view of what they can pass through and what's solid.